martavp/pypsa-in-sophia/README.md

 THIS STEP IS VERY IMPORTANT!!
 The entire SOPHIA cluster is slowed down if you do not include this.

 When running simulations the Gurobi solver is constantly reading and writing temporary files.
-To avoid slowing down the entire SOPHIA cluster, it is very important that scratch memory is used for the temporary directory.
-Read more about scratch memory in the [labbook](https://labbook.au.dk/display/COM/3.+Convenient+commands).
+To avoid slowing down the entire SOPHIA cluster, it is very important that temporary storage is used.
+Read more about [temporary storage in SOPHIA](https://dtu-sophia.github.io/docs/scratch/).

 In the file `pypsa-eur-sec/config.yaml` (if that file doesn't exist go to `pypsa-eur-sec/config.default.yaml`) change the setting `tmpdir` under solving to '/tmp'.
 Make sure the setting is not commented out.
 It should look like this:

 > solving:
 >   tmpdir: '/tmp'

-## Running simulations
+## D. Running simulations

 Congratulations, if you have made it this far you are now ready to run some simulations.

-Start by making a `config.yaml` file by going into the PyPSA-Eur-Sec folder and copying the default config file
+Start by making a `config.yaml` file by going into the PyPSA-Eur folder and copying the default config file

 > projects/pypsa-eur$ cp config.default.yaml config.yaml